-$$\lambda = -\frac{1}{v} \ln[1 - \psi(1 - (1 - p)^{v})],$$

-but this only reduces to ψp in the limit $pv \to 0$.
-Frescalo's λ therefore combines 94 occupancy and detectability into one Poisson rate, approximating the occupancy-95 detection model probability of at least one detection across v visits.
-Occupancy ψ 96 and per-visit detectability p collapse into $\lambda{ij} = \psi{ij} p{ij}$ and the unobserved number 97 of site visits v in the Frescalo context becomes the continuous neighbourhood 98 effort index $s{i(N)}$, standardised across neighbourhoods via α_i .
-Frescalo can 99 therefore be interpreted as an occupancy-detection analogue at the neighbourhood 100 scale: it replaces the two-parameters (ψ, p) and discrete v with a Poisson rate λ 101 and a continuous effort-multiplier α equalising variable survey effort s_i (inferred 102 by the neighbourhood level $s{i(N)}$ across sites.
-103
+$$\lambda = -\frac{1}{v} \ln[1 - \psi(1 - (1 - p)^v)], \qquad (2)$$ but this only reduces to $\psi p$ in the limit $pv \to 0$ .
+Frescalo's Poisson rate $\lambda$ is 94 therefore exactly the function of occupancy, detectability and (latent) visit count 95 that makes equation (1) true.
+Whilst in Frescalo we never observe v directly, 96 we can infer it via the continuous neighbourhood effort index $s{i(N)}$ , which is 97 aligned across all neighbourhoods by the spatial scaler $\alpha_i$ .
+Frescalo can therefore 98 be interpreted as an occupancy-detection analogue at the neighbourhood scale: 99 it replaces the two-parameters $(\psi, p)$ and discrete v with a Poisson rate $\lambda$ and 100 a continuous effort-multiplier $\alpha$ equalising variable survey effort $s_i$ (inferred by 101 the neighbourhood level $s{i(N)}$ across sites.
+102

 A key step in recognising the equivalent elements of these models is to appreciate that Frescalo applies its discoverability standardisation at a large scale: not only is the adjustment done with respect to the multi-site neighbourhood and across all species, but it is also calculated across all time periods in the analysis.
-The standardised neighbourhood frequencies \tilde{f}{ij} and the species rank-frequency curve they form is estimated once, independently of time, before temporal change is examined.
+The standardised neighbourhood frequencies $\tilde{f}{ij}$ and the species rank-frequency curve they form is estimated once, independently of time, before temporal change is examined.

-111 4.2.
+110 4.2.
 Time trend interpretation

-A time trend in occupancy derived from a classical occupancy-detection 112 model is modelled simply by letting ψ{ij} vary linearly or non-linearly over time, 113 conditional on both model-specific [16] and other standard survey sampling 114 assumptions [3] being reasonable.
-Frescalo, by contrast, posits a single time-115 independent set of discoverability-adjusted baseline frequencies f{ij} , and then uses 116 benchmarks and the site/period effort index s{it} to compute expected frequencies 117 under an assumption of stasis, subsequently letting the time factors x{it} absorb 118 any residual differences as true ecological change.
-119
+A time trend in occupancy derived from a classical occupancy-detection 111 model is modelled simply by letting $\psi{ij}$ vary linearly or non-linearly over time, 112 conditional on both model-specific [16, 17] and other standard survey sampling 113 assumptions [3] being reasonable.
+Frescalo, by contrast, posits a single time-114 independent set of discoverability-adjusted baseline frequencies $f{ij}$ , and then uses 115 benchmarks and the site/period effort index $s{it}$ to compute expected frequencies 116 under an assumption of stasis, subsequently letting the time factors $x{it}$ absorb 117 any residual differences as true ecological change.
+118

-This underscores a key difference in how effort-adjustment processes func-120 tion in each model type.
-Occupancy-detection models assume that true site 121 occupancies, and so trends in these, are directly recoverable from visit-level 122 information.
-Frescalo assumes that fine-scale visit data is generally unavailable 123 and/or uninformative for all or part of the time series of interest, and so models 124 species' discoverability at a much larger scale.
-The main aim of this adjustment 125 is to ensure a common scale across which neighbourhoods, and therefore sites, 126 can be compared: without the harmonisation of effort across neighbourhoods, 127 the time factors estimated for each site for a species would not be comparable.
-128 making average time factors and trends in these meaningless.
-129
+This underscores a key difference in how effort-adjustment processes func-119 tion in each model type.
+Occupancy-detection models assume that true site 120 occupancies, and so trends in these, are directly recoverable from visit-level 121 information.
+Frescalo assumes that fine-scale visit data is generally unavailable 122 and/or uninformative for all or part of the time series of interest, and so models 123 species' discoverability at a much larger scale.
+The main aim of this adjustment 124 is to ensure a common scale across which neighbourhoods, and therefore sites, 125 can be compared: without the harmonisation of effort across neighbourhoods, 126 the time factors estimated for each site for a species would not be comparable.
+127 making average time factors and trends in these meaningless.
+128